How to Upgrade ASP.NET Core 2.2 to .NET Core 3.1 LTS

 Next a minor change: add the using Microsoft.Extensions.Hosting; this is necessary to allow the IsDevelopment extension method to work.

-And that point everything compiled so I gave it a try, but I got a nasty exception:
+At this point everything is compiled so I gave it a try, but I got a nasty exception:

 System.InvalidOperationException: Synchronous operations are disallowed.
 Call ReadAsync or set AllowSynchronousIO to true instead.

 Oh wow!!
-It seems this is change related to this AspNet Core Issue https://github.com/aspnet/AspNetCore/issues/7644
+It seems this is a change related to this ASP .NET Core Issue

 And... you are done!.

-Now you can just run the app on .NET Core 3.1
+Last Step.
+Run the upgraded app on .NET Core 3.1

-You can check out the code on our github repo: https://github.com/MobilizeNet/SKSWebMap/
+You can check out the code on our github repo.